 So that would suggest that my colour preference indicates I have a slightly melancholic personality.
 That’s pretty depressing.
 You see red when you lose your temper.
 When you give in, you show the white flag.
 Othello was destroyed by ‘the green-eyed monster’.
-The white feather was given to conscientious objectors in WW1.
+The white feather was given to conscientious objectors.
 And so on: a red rag to a bull; to have a yellow streak; to have a fit of the blues….

 But I digress!
 What I was initially thinking was that a colour and its application trigger emotional and aesthetic responses.

 Colour combinations of course add to the complexity: some mixes are complementary like gin and tonic; others less so like whisky and orange juice.
 As my grandmother used to say: blue and green/should not be seen…..